 Saying you are sorry can have negative consequences in any personal injury case you decide to pursue.

-Making an apology — even if you are not truly at-fault — can have a significant impact on your claim for compensation.
+Making an apology — even if you are not truly at fault — can have a significant impact on your claim for compensation.
 Even when the other party is clearly at fault, your apology can be used by the insurance to deny liability based on your contributing to the accident.
-This is called contributory negligence and even a small amount could bar your right to recovery under North Carolina law.
+This is called the law of contributory negligence and even a small amount could bar your right to recovery under North Carolina law.